Carbon neutrality/climate change action

 Establishment of CNXcenter concept

-Our establishment of CNXcenter concept is to leverage the characteristics and strengths of Refineries/Complexes have operated for many years as fossil-based energy production bases, while reborn as new carbon-neutral fuel and product supply bases.
-In doing so, we will build a new supply chain according to the characteristics and demands of the industrial complex where each base is located, contributing to the "carbon neutrality" of the industrial complex as a whole.
+Our establishment of CNXcenter concept is to take advantage of the characteristics and strengths of Refineries/Complexes, which have been operating for many years as fossil fuel-derived energy manufacturing bases, and transform them into new supply bases for carbon-neutral fuels and products.
+In doing so, we will build a new supply chain that meets the characteristics and demands of the petrochemical complex in which each base is located, and contribute to the "carbon neutralization" of the entire petrochemical complex.

 Establishment of CNXcenter concept

-Building an ammonia supply chain at Tokuyama Complex and Shunan area
+Establishment of an ammonia supply chain in Tokuyama Complex and Shunan area

-Building an ammonia supply chain at Tokuyama Complex and Shunan area
+Establishment of an ammonia supply chain in Tokuyama Complex and Shunan area

 SAF manufacturing using ATJ process technology at Chiba Complex